XenotriX/TRPL/specification.md

 ```
 var x = 5
-print "The value of x is: " + x:String
+print "The value of x is: " + x
 ```

 In case a cast should no be possible, the resulting value will be `undefined`.